City: Middle Ages

 By the 13th and 14th centuries, some cities had become powerful states, taking surrounding areas under their control or establishing extensive maritime empires.
 In Italy, medieval communes developed into city-states including the Republic of Venice and the Republic of Genoa.
-In Northern Europe, cities including Lübeck and Bruges formed the Hanseatic League for collective defense and commerce.
+In Northern Europe, cities including Gdańsk, Lübeck and Bruges formed the Hanseatic League for collective defense and commerce.
 Their power was later challenged and eclipsed by the Dutch commercial cities of Ghent, Ypres, and Amsterdam.
 Similar phenomena existed elsewhere, as in the case of Sakai, which enjoyed considerable autonomy in late medieval Japan.

 In the first millennium AD, the Khmer capital of Angkor in Cambodia grew into the most extensive preindustrial settlement in the world by area, covering over 1000 km2 and possibly supporting up to one million people.

 West Africa already had cities before the Common Era, but the consolidation of Trans-Saharan trade in the Middle Ages multiplied the number of cities in the region, as well as making some of them very populous, notably Gao (72,000 inhabitants in 800 AD), Oyo-Ile (50,000 inhabitants in 1400 AD, and may have reached up to 140,000 inhabitants in the 18th century), Ile-Ifẹ̀ (70,000 to 105,000 inhabitants in the 14th and 15th centuries), Niani (50,000 inhabitants in 1400 AD) and Timbuktu (100,000 inhabitants in 1450 AD).